 Existing law provides that, with certain exceptions, the seizure and disposition of an animal which an officer discovers is being treated cruelly does not apply to any animal which is located on land being employed for an agricultural use.
 (NRS 574.055) Section 3 removes this exception.

 Existing law provides that a person who engages in certain acts of torture or cruelty to animals is guilty of a misdemeanor for a first offense, except if the person: (1) willfully and maliciously engages in such an act, the person is guilty of a category D felony; or (2) commits the act to threaten, intimidate or terrorize another person, the person is guilty of a category C felony.
-(NRS 574.100) Section 1.4 of this bill provides instead that certain acts related to torture or the unjustifiable maiming, mutilating or killing of certain animals is subject to enhanced penalties as follows: (1) a knowing or reckless violation is a category D felony; (2) a willful and malicious violation is a category C felony; (3) committing the act to threaten, intimidate or terrorize another person is a category B felony, punishable by imprisonment in the state prison for a minimum term of 1 year and a maximum term of 6 years.
-Additionally, section 1.4 provides that the following willful and malicious violations are subject to enhanced penalties: (1) restraining a dog in certain manners is, with certain exceptions, a gross misdemeanor; (2) abandoning an animal in certain circumstances is a category C felony; and (3) committing certain acts of animal cruelty to an animal which causes the death of the animal is a category B felony, punishable by imprisonment in the state prison for a minimum term of 1 year and a maximum term of 6 years and a fine of not more than $10,000.
+(NRS 574.100) Section 4 of this bill provides instead that a willful and malicious violation where the act causes the death of the animal and committing the act to threaten, intimidate or terrorize another person are both a category B felony, punishable by imprisonment in the state prison for a minimum term of 1 year and a maximum term of 6 years.

 Existing law provides that a person who engages in certain acts of torture of or cruelty to a police animal is guilty of: (1) a category D felony if the police animal is not totally disabled or killed; and (2) a category C felony if the police animal is totally disabled or killed.
-(NRS 574.105) Section 5 of this bill increases these penalties to a category C felony if the police animal is not totally disabled or killed and a category B felony if the police animal is totally disabled or killed.
+(NRS 574.105) Section 5 of this bill increases these penalties to a category B felony if the police animal is totally disabled or killed, punishable by imprisonment in the state prison for a minimum term of not less than 1 year and a maximum term of not more than 6 years.

 Existing law sets forth the applicability of certain provisions relating to cruelty to animals.
-(NRS 574.200) Section 6 of this bill provides that these provisions do not prohibit the humane euthanasia of an animal by a veterinarian, veterinarian technician or euthanasia technician if such a person determines that humane euthanasia is necessary to end the intractable suffering of an animal.
+(NRS 574.200) Section 6 of this bill provides that these provisions do not prohibit providing humane relief to an animal to prevent the further suffering of the animal when the animal is gravely injured.

 Existing law provides that the knowing, purposeful or reckless killing or injuring of an animal may be an act that constitutes domestic violence.
 (NRS 33.018) Existing law authorizes a court, by a temporary order, to enjoin the adverse party named in an application for an order for protection against domestic violence from: (1) physically injuring, threatening to injure or taking possession of any animal that is owned or kept by the applicant for the order or a minor child and any animal that is owned or kept by the adverse party; and (2) physically injuring or threatening to injure any animal that is owned or kept by the adverse party.
 Existing law further authorizes the court, by extended order, to specify arrangements for the possession and care of any animal owned or kept by the adverse party, applicant or minor child.
 (NRS 33.030) Section 8 of this bill authorizes the court, by temporary order, to enjoin the adverse party from taking possession of an animal that is owned or kept by the adverse party.